CdWithChandra/Kubernetes/README.md

 > [!IMPORTANT]
 > Before Kubernetes, tools like Docker let you package apps into containers (self-contained units with code, dependencies, and runtime).
 But managing hundreds or thousands of these containers manually (starting, stopping, scaling) is chaotic.
 Kubernetes solves that.

+## Core Idea
+Kubernetes treats your app as a set of "Pods" (the smallest deployable units, usually one or more containers).

+# It handles:

+- Deployment: Rolling out your app across a cluster of machines (nodes).
+- Scaling: Automatically adding/removing Pods based on load (e.g., more users = more replicas).
+- Self-Healing: If a Pod crashes, it restarts or replaces it automatically.
+- Load Balancing & Discovery: Distributes traffic to healthy Pods and provides stable network access (via Services, like the examples we discussed).
+- Updates: Safely rolling out new versions without downtime.